officinaMusci/giorgio/README.md

 `run(context)` is the script’s entry point.
 It receives a `Context` object providing everything needed at runtime.

+> **Performance tip:** When Giorgio inspects a script it still imports the module, even if it only reads `CONFIG`.
+Keep top-level `CONFIG` and `PARAMS` definitions lightweight and move heavyweight imports or setup into `run(context)` (or helpers it calls) so script discovery stays fast.

 ```python
 from pathlib import Path
 from giorgio.execution_engine import Context, GiorgioCancellationError